 There are now helicopter evacuation points on all major route locations on your trekking tour of Kilimanjaro such as Horombo, Barranco, Barafu, Kosovo, Stella, Millennium and Shira.
 Shira Campsite is also accessible by rescue vehicle within ninety minutes from its park gate.

 The Kilimanjaro national park Authority provides a rescue car in case of emergency.
 There are ranger posts on the mountain with radio contact to the park authority headquarter.
-A sick climber can then be transferred direct to Hospital.
-If a sick climber is already recovering from altitude sickness then will be taken direct to the lodge.
-In the case of more minor conditions that prevent a climber from continuing further up the mountain but do not require hospital treatment, the climber will return to the closest gate with one of the guide and will be transferred back to hotel in Moshi for some rest and medication if necessary.
+A sick climber can then be transferred directly to Hospital.
+If a sick climber is already recovering from altitude sickness then will be taken directly to the lodge.
+In the case of more minor conditions that prevent a climber from continuing further up the mountain but do not require hospital treatment, the climber will return to the closest gate with one of the guides and will be transferred back to the hotel in Moshi for some rest and medication if necessary.
 Please note that the extra nights in the hotel are not covered in the cost of your trip.
-So we recommend you having extra funds with you in case you need to return from the mountain early.
-The guide will keep monitoring your health for few next days and keep you busy with additional activities around Moshi if you are feeling well enough.
+So we recommend you have extra funds with you in case you need to return from the mountain early.
+The guide will keep monitoring your health for a few next days and keep you busy with additional activities around Moshi if you are feeling well enough.